Paul Pierce: Los Angeles Clippers (2015–2017)

-On July 10, 2015, Pierce signed a three-year, $10 million contract with the Los Angeles Clippers.
+On July 10, 2015, Pierce signed a three-year, $10 million contract with the Los Angeles Clippers, reuniting him with his former Boston Celtics coach Doc Rivers in his hometown of Los Angeles.
 He made his debut for the Clippers in the team's season opener against the Sacramento Kings on October 28, recording 12 points and 7 rebounds off the bench in a 111–104 win.
 With Lance Stephenson starting at small forward, Pierce began the season as a role player off the bench for the first time in his career.
 On December 16, Pierce scored six points against the Milwaukee Bucks.
 In the game, he hit a buzzer-beater to end the first quarter and became the fifth active player and 16th in NBA history to reach 26,000 points.

 On September 26, 2016, Pierce announced that the 2016–17 season would be his last in the NBA.
 In what would be his last game in Boston, on February 5, 2017, Pierce started and played the first five minutes before heading to the bench—it was his first appearance for the Clippers since New Year's Eve.
 Although the crowd chanted his name in the final minutes, Pierce did not re-enter the game until there was 19 seconds left; he hit a three-pointer to finish the game for his only points of the contest.
 On April 10, 2017, he scored all of his 10 points in the final five minutes of the Clippers' 125–96 win over the Houston Rockets.
 He subsequently moved into 15th on the NBA career scoring list with 26,397 points.
 The Clippers finished the regular season with a 51–31 record and entered the playoffs as the No. 4 seed.
 They went on to lose their first-round playoff series to the Utah Jazz in seven games, as Pierce's 19-year NBA career came to an end at the final buzzer of Game 7 on April 30, 2017.
 In his final game, he had six points and three rebounds in 21 minutes and averaged 11.1 minutes in the series.
 On June 28, 2017, he was waived by the Clippers.